Forest Lawn, Calgary: Demographics

-Residents in this community had a median household income of $40,396 in 2000, and there were 27.5% low income residents living in the neighbourhood.
-As of 2000, 18.6% of the residents were immigrants.
-A proportion of 29.4% of the buildings were condominiums or apartments, and 57.7% of the housing was used for renting.
+Residents in this community had a median household income of $58,000 in 2021, and there were 18% low income residents living in Forest Lawn.
+As of 2021, 31% of the residents were immigrants.
+A proportion of 29.4% of the buildings were condominiums or apartments, and 68% of the housing was used for renting.

+Crime

+Forest Lawn is infamous in local Calgary culture as being a "bad area" of the city; and while the crime rate in Forest Lawn is below average, it is far from being one of the worst communities for crime in Calgary.

+Crime Rate by Year

 Education

 The community is served by Forest Lawn Senior High, Jack James Senior High, Ian Bazalgette Junior High, Ernest Morrow Junior High, Patrick Airlie Elementary, and Valley View Elementary public schools, as well as Holy Trinity Elementary, Father Lacombe Senior High, and Holy Cross Elementary/Junior High (Catholic).

 Forest Lawn Industrial

 The neighbourhood of Forest Lawn Industrial is established south of International Avenue, and east of 48 St SE, between Elliston Park and 48 St SE.